ryantobin77/0340_EMS_Mobile/Readme.md

 6. If the application seems to be unable to load hospital data, check the Georgia RCC website (georgiarcc.org) and ensure our web scraper is still compatible with any website updates.
 Big updates to this website can affect the performance of the web scraper.

 #### iOS App
-There should be no errors that occur during installation / running the project, but If you do run into any errors, verify the following:
+There should be no errors that occur during installation / running the project, but if you do run into any errors, verify the following:
 1. Ensure your Mac has the latest software installed and is updated
 2. Ensure the latest version of XCode is installed along with Swift 5.
 Earlier versions of Swift are not compatible with this app.
 3. Our application is dependent on location.
 Ensure the simulator has a location to use: